 You know the saying: “A picture is worth a thousand words.”
-But figuring out how to capture these “words” into a single picture can be tricky.
+But figuring out how to capture these “words” in a single picture can be tricky.

-If you’re a homeowner who is listing your place on Airbnb, taking and choosing the right photos to show off your place is especially important.
-You need at least one photo to list your place, but uploading at least 10 photos is best.
-Potential renters are more likely to judge your place based on your photos as opposed to your description.
+If you’re a homeowner listing your place on Airbnb, having great photos that show off your place is especially important.
+You need at least one photo to list your place but uploading 10 photos or more is best.
+Potential renters are more likely to judge your place based on your photos rather than the description.

-The task may seem intimidating, but fortunately you don’t have to be a professional photographer to get great shots.
-Here are 10 tips for how to take the best photos for your Airbnb listing:
+The task may seem intimidating, but you don’t have to be a professional photographer to get great shots.
+Here are 10 Airbnb photo tips that’ll help you get the best photos for your listing:

 1. Tidy Up